5 Surprisingly Common U Channel Edge Trim Applications

-As mentioned above, many of these products come into contact with humans and animals daily.
-U channels protect users from injuries and snags associated with wire mesh.
+As mentioned above, many of these products come into contact with humans and animals daily, making U edging for wire mesh a must.
+Wire mesh edging protects users from injuries and snags from all the products above, and then some.

 Metal panel products are very desirable in modern architecture.
 They’re sleek, professional, and futuristic.
-Metal panels are used in both:
+Metal panel edge trim can be used in both:

-In all of these cases, u channel trim provides attractive architectural framing and expanded design opportunities.
+You can also find corrugated metal panel trim.
+In all of these cases, metal U channel trim moulding provides attractive architectural framing and expanded design opportunities.

 Stainless steel U channel trim, for example, accentuates glass panel products by providing an outline for the eye to follow.
 Metal framing enhances the delicate aesthetic quality of glass architecture.

-U channels are used as trim for hand and stair railings in commercial spaces.
-Metal railings are easier to maintain and longer lasting than their plastic or wood counterparts.
+U channels are used as trim for hand and stair railings, including escalators, in commercial spaces.
+Metal railings are easier to maintain and longer-lasting than their plastic or wood counterparts.

-Metal u channels are perfect for commercial and industrial tracks.
-Tracks are required for:
+Metal U channels are perfect for commercial and industrial tracks.
+Consider the following uses for metal here:

-If you're interested in a standard steel channel (or a different metal type or shape), contact us or your favorite roll former to find out more.
+If you're interested in a standard steel channel (or a different metal type or shape), contact your favorite roll former to find out more.